SaiPriya01/Do-you-know-me/README.md

 *Hey!!
 Welcome to my portfolio*

-*I made a quiz to my friends on how well they know about my interests* *play this quiz and share your feedback*
+*I made a quiz to my friends on how well they know about my interests.*

+*Play this quiz and share your feedback*